Sorosis of Orlando

 Mrs. J. B. Lawton III, 1973-75

-This item is part of the Orange County Associations files at the Orlando Public Library.
-Additional yearbooks from 1945-1976 (not inclusive) are located in the Orlando Public Library vertical file – Orange County – Association – Sorosis.
+Attached documents are part of the Orange County Associations files at the Orlando Public Library.
+Additional yearbooks from 1945-1976 (not inclusive) are located in the vertical file: Orange County – Association – Sorosis.
 Additional folders contain news clippings and supplemental information on the Sorosis Club.

 Program created for the celebration of the 50th anniversary of the founding of Sorosis of Orlando in 1893.